kuhumcst/texton/INSTALL.md

 ### udpipe

+Binary `udpipe` is in https://github.com/kuhumcst/texton-bin.
+Copy or link to /opt/texton/bin

-You need to build this program.
+If this executable does not work, you need to build this program.
 See below.

 The models udpipe-ud-2.5-191206.zip can be downloaded from https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131 Unzip this resource: